Protoprize/db-launcher-tool/README.md

 3. Open `db-launcher-tool.jar`
 4. Set your settings, and click `Replace launcher`.

-   Your client will now be replaced with DreamBot.
-You can now open DreamBot from the Jagex launcher
+   You can now open DreamBot from the Jagex launcher with new accounts.